Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Limitations Prospective Directions

 \subsubsection{Multimodal Data Integration}

 Multimodal data describes a dataset or a combination of datasets that contain various forms, such as images, videos, text or long sequences and numerical measurements.
 For example, a news article might contain both text and images to describe a story \cite{gao2020survey, lahat2015multimodal}.
-Specifically, multimodal data tends to be particularly popular within the biomedical and autonomous driving domains, among others \cite{lahat2015multimodal, salimi2022adataviewer, yin2017automatic}.
+Specifically, multimodal data tends to be particularly popular within the biomedical and autonomous driving domains, among others \cite{lahat2015multimodal, yin2017automatic}.
 While using a single type of data at a time is much simpler, various data formats can complement and complete one another.
 However, fusing the various data modalities into a unified input is challenging: one must find a way to represent all modalities similarly, such as numerically, while avoiding adding bias.

-Among the various approaches used to handle multimodal data, a majority of them consist of: \begin{itemize} \item Concatenation of modalities into one input vector, in which the various modalities are no longer distinguishable \cite{gao2020survey, stahlschmidt2022multimodal}. \item Projection of modalities into representative embeddings through an autoencoder or single-layer feed forward network \cite{gao2020survey, stahlschmidt2022multimodal}. \item Use of entirely separate models for each modality after which the results are combined \cite{gao2020survey, stahlschmidt2022multimodal}. \end{itemize}
+Existing approaches tend to either (1) concatenate modalities into one, input vector, in which modalities are no longer distinguishable, (2) project modalities into representative embdeddings via an autoencoder, or (3) use entirely separate models for each modality \cite{gao2020survey, stahlschmidt2022multimodal}.
+However, a neurosymbolic approach could exploit the \mbox{\refhetagg} characteristic by incorporating logic or domain-specific knowledge about the relationships between the modalities.

-However, we observed that none of the aforementioned approaches incorporate any sort of logic or domain-specific knowledge about the relationships between the modalities; rather, previous approaches mostly focus on normalizing the dimensions and combining modalities in a way that suits the method.
 Since multimodal data is valuable for the way its various forms complement one another, it is important to consider what kind of information these modalities contribute to one another, and how we can define these relationships through expert knowledge and logic.